 - Sprinkle gelatin over the top of coconut milk and wait for it to become translucent as it absorbs the liquid.

-- Pour coconut milk, soaked cashews and remaining ingredients (half of lemon zest) into either a food processor or a high powered blender and blend for about a minute or until smooth.
+- Pour coconut milk, soaked cashews and remaining ingredients (half of lemon zest) into either a food processor or a high powered blender and blend for about 2 minutes or until smooth.

 - Pour filling mixture into crust and spread out evenly.
 Chill until set, about 3-4 hours in the fridge or about an hour in the freezer.